saraqael-m/LifeIn5Lines/README.md

 `img = (np.logical_and((summed == 2) + (summed == 3), img) + np.logical_and(summed == 3, 1-img)).astype("uint8")`

 Here I implement all the four rules in one line.
 From the beginning all cells are considered dead.
 Then the cells which have two or three neighbors (`(summed == 2) + (summed == 3)`) **and** (`np.logical_and()`) were already alive (`img`; ones are alive cells -> converted to true) are updated to living status.
 Finally the cells which have exactly three neighbors (`summed == 3`) **and** were dead (`1-img`; all dead cells become ones -> converted to true) also become living.
 These are then combined together and converted to an integer array for the new image of cells.
 One iteration done.

-### Sixth Line: Update Image

-`cv2.imshow("Conway's Game of Life", img*255)`

-At the end the image has to be convert from 0's and 1's to a range up to 255, so the image is multiplied by 255.
-This the input to the `cv2.imshow()` function together with the name of the window to display each iteration.

 Done!
 That's all there is to it.